Huna (New Age): Reaction

 Rather than integrating Hawaiian religion, however, New Agers seem to carry out a radical reinterpretation of this tradition, or simply invent traditions that were never Hawaiian. ...
 New Age representations redefine Hawaiian concepts in order to align them to basic New Age trends.

-Rothstein also gathered opinions and analysis of Huna by native Hawaiians:

-According to leading figures on the native-political scene in Hawaii, this kind of New Age representation amounts to straightforward exploitation.
-People often feel that non-Hawaiians are violating native intellectual property rights and that the out-of-context use of Hawaii’s religious legacy cripples the values that are imbedded in concepts such as kahuna, hula, Lomi Lomi, etc. The very idea that anyone could join a workshop and develop kahuna skills within a few weeks, for instance, is considered ridiculous as the traditional kahuna’s knowledge depends on a way of life rather than learning. ...
-By importing Hawaiian ethnicity and revivifying what is perceived to be Hawaii’s religious legacy, New Agers from Europe and the United States...do not need the Hawaiians themselves.
-They need a myth about them, and so they create it...

-Chai writes that Huna books are "examples of cultural appropriation."

-According to the standard Pukui and Elbert Hawaiian dictionary, 'unihipili are the spirits of deceased persons, 'uhane is a soul, spirit or ghost, and 'aumakua are family or personal gods, deified ancestors who might assume the shape of animals.
-Kū, Lono and Kāne are Hawaiian gods.

-In the Hawaiian language, the term kahuna is used for any expert.
-Kahuna include experts in diagnosing illness, herbal medicine, canoe building, temple building, wood carving, star-gazing, agriculture, and others.

 Organizations

 Huna Research Inc was founded by Long in 1945.
 On his death in 1971, he was succeeded as its head by Dr. E Otha Wingo (in accordance with a request by Long), and moved its headquarters to Missouri, where Wingo was a professor.
 It has fellowships in Canada, Australia, England, Germany and Switzerland, in addition to the United States.

 Huna International was formed as a religious order in 1973 by King.
 It has three branches: Aloha International, Voices of the Earth and Finding Each Other International.